laravel/lumen-docs/authentication.md

 Again, you may retrieve the authenticated user however you wish.
 You may use an API token in the request headers or query string, a bearer token on the request, or using any other approach your application requires.

-If you are not using Eloquent models in your project, you can return an instance of `Illuminate\Auth\GenericUser` with an array representation of the user record.
+If your project does not use Eloquent, you may return an instance of the `Illuminate\Auth\GenericUser` class.
+This class accepts an array of attributes as its only constructor argument:

+    use Illuminate\Auth\GenericUser;

+    return new GenericUser(['id' => 1, 'name' => 'Taylor']);

 #### Accessing The Authenticated User